ebd622/k8s-into/src/springboot-helm-demo/README.md

 # Springboot Helm demo

-This is a simple Springboot API-application developed for Helm-demo session.
+This is a simple Springboot API-application developed for the [Helm-demo](https://github.com/ebd622/k8s-into/blob/master/session_5.md) session.

 The application exposes the end point: